autopilot-rs/autopy-legacy/README.markdown

 ### Hello World

 The following is the full source for a "hello world" script in autopy.
-Running this code will cause an alert dialog to appear on every major platform:
+Running this code will cause an alert dialog to appear on every major platform (make sure you `cd` out of the build directory before trying this or it may fail on an `ImportError` due to Python's relative imports):

 	import autopy
 	def hello_there_world():